abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 Clipboard.Clip(type='files', value=[WindowsPath('C:/Python39/python.exe')])
 ```

-I haven't managed to retrieve bitmap from the clipboard when taking a screenshot, though it shouldn't be too difficult.
+I haven't managed to retrieve bitmap from the clipboard when taking a screenshot yet, though it shouldn't be too difficult.

 It should prove useful for the use case where when you take a screenshot, you can save it automatically as PNG, upload it and copy its URL to clipboard, ready for pasting.